 - In 2014, John Carroll launched the Mike Cleary Program in Sports Studies, a new academic major to help students gain and develop the knowledge and abilities to succeed in leadership roles in sports administration, coaching, and other careers.

-- The Bachelor of Science in Computer Science with Healthcare Information Technology began in fall 2014.
+- The Computer Science with Healthcare Information Technology major began in 2014.
 Students in the program learn what it takes to function as a fully capable software developer in any professional environment, but also specifically tailor their skills to the rapidly expanding healthcare IT field.
 The capstone experience for the major includes interning with health-care IT professionals.
 Students can build valuable connections through internships at the Cleveland Clinic and other prestigious health-care organizations.